StartfundInc/erc-refundable-token-standard/working.md

 `escrowRefund` can be invoked in the middle of the escrow process or when the escrow process is failed.

 `escrowWithdraw` allows users (sellers and buyers) to transfer tokens from the escrow account.
-When the escrow process is completed, the seller can get the buyer's token and the buyers can get the seller's token.
+When the escrow process is completed, the seller can get the buyer's token, and the buyers can get the seller's token.

 ## Backwards Compatibility